rcxwhiz/py-flags/README.md

 meant to demonstrate the effectiveness of threading in IO-bound situations.

+The different ways to download flags are represented by multiple implementations of an abstract `FlagDowloader` interface.

 You can configure the download location for the flags and the download method with constants at the top of `flags.py`.